 In order to find something, you have to know what you’re looking for.
-Before you launch a challenge or send an invitation, sit down with your team and create some realistic, clear guidelines to filter the ideas you receive internally and to allow those crafting a proposal to understand the challenge better.
-Some variables to consider might be your overall budget, the size and weight of a product, the “must-have” functions or features, or a time frame in which to execute on the idea.
+Before you launch a challenge or send an invitation, sit down with your team and create some realistic, clear guidelines to filter the ideas you receive internally.
+And to allow those crafting a proposal to understand the challenge better.
+Some variables to consider might be your overall budget, the size, and weight of a product, the “must-have” functions or features, or a time frame in which to execute the idea.

 These should be carefully kept to as much of a minimum as possible, at least externally.
 It’s not unusual to find challenges built around just one variable, for example, finding new and effective uses for waste plastic.
 But a small amount of guidance can be a powerful tool for innovators.

 Open innovation can lead to an enormous number of new ideas from surprising places.
 But while many ideas are a good problem to have, it’s still one that needs to be addressed.
 Before launching any open innovation program, have an infrastructure in place for who on your team will filter out the ideas suited to your needs.
 This will ensure nobody is overwhelmed and offer good points of contact for those curious.

 Also, be sure those doing the sorting know they can ask for help and have important stakeholders represented in this process.
 Especially if a challenge catches on, it’ll save time on all sides of the equation.

 An idea can arrive in the most unusual of ways.